PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_dr-vinod-ramachandran/index.md

 *Connect with Dr. Vinod on [LinkedIn](https://www.linkedin.com/in/rvinod85).
 You can also find him on Twitter at [@dasmodeler](https://twitter.com/dasmodeler).*

-*If you missed our webinar, catch a replay on YouTube: https://www.youtube.com/watch?v=K5w1BkGBSVs&t=8s*
+*If you missed our webinar, you may catch a replay on YouTube: https://www.youtube.com/watch?v=K5w1BkGBSVs&t=8s*